 Maqui is the name for the dark purple berry from the evergreen Chilean shrub, Aristotelia chilensis.
 Maqui is endemic to Chile from the southern to the very south of Chile, known as Patagonia.
 The berries have been known for centuries by the Chilean Mapuche people that utilized maqui to make a traditional fermented energy drink to give strength and endurance to the Mapuche warriors.
 They named the berry “maqui” (ma´ki).

-The 3-4 mm Maqui berry contains more polyphenols, especially anthocyanins, than any other known fruit or berry.
+The 3-4 mm Maqui berry contains polyphenols, especially anthocyanins.
 Anthocyanins are also responsible for the dark purple color of the berry.

-A unique composition of anthocyanins, especially with delphinidins at high levels, places the maqui berry at the top of antioxidant capacity.
+A unique composition of anthocyanins, especially with delphinidins at high levels.